int19h/jbomohi/dict/cpolinomi'a/comments.md

 This definition better matches the frequency with which higher math makes uses of the various terbri.
 Does anyone have any comments?

+## 2015-04-19T19:14:41Z — krtisfranks (comment 1811, on definition 44334, in reply to 905)

+Re: Commentary

+krtisfranks wrote:
+> We now have a way to specify formal polynomials (as opposed to polynomial
+> functions).
+I propose that {tefsujme'o} be used strictly for the latter
+> situation and ve redefined accordingly.
+> I was thinking that we should generalize both definitions to be at least
+> usable for Laurent polynomials/series (resp.); perhaps for Taylor
+> expansions too.
+>
+> We now have a word for coefficient of a polynomial, which was not
+> immediately clear before.

+I think that it may be better for the coefficients to be presentes in an ordered list with the first coefficient presented being the leading coefficient and then each subsequent coefficient being associated with the power of the variable decreased by one per entry in the list such that any nonspecified coefficients are assumed to be 0.
+In this way, the list would work more like {ki'o}; additionally, the leading coefficient is the most important one and should be easiest to reference and specify.
+(Note: the first coefficient specified would typically be forced to be nonzero under this proposal)